AgentSmithyAI/agentsmithy-vscode/README.md

 npx @vscode/vsce package
 ```

-This produces `agentsmithy-vscode-<version>.vsix` in the project root, which you can install as described above.
+This produces a `.vsix` file in the project root (for example, `agentsmithy.agentsmithy-<version>.vsix`), which you can then install as described above.

 ## Limitations (Alpha)